Desktop publishing software

 What skills should I learn alongside Adobe InDesign?

-Skills commonly used alongside Adobe InDesign include Adobe Acrobat, Adobe Photoshop, Microsoft Excel, Microsoft Office software, Microsoft Access.
+Skills commonly used alongside Adobe InDesign include Microsoft Excel, Microsoft Office software, Microsoft Word, Adobe Photoshop, Microsoft PowerPoint.
 These frequently appear together in job requirements.